wattmatters/ha-sigenergy-automations/peak-export-control-state-machine/README.md

 - The original's separate "switch ON" and "adjust while exporting" branches are collapsed into one state-guarded ACTIVE branch
 - The time-window-based "outside period" cleanup branch is removed entirely — it's structurally unreachable once gated on `battery_control_owner`, which only equals `peak_export` during the configured window per the arbitrator's own logic.
 This makes a stale rate calculation past the end of the window unreachable *by construction*, rather than relying on a separate cleanup branch racing against the window boundary (a real bug class in the original design)
 - The 6 PM debug persistent-notification branch is omitted — that was a diagnostic aid for the old time-window-guessing logic and has no equivalent need once ownership is explicit

 ---

-## What it does

-Gated on `battery_control_owner == 'peak_export'`:

-- **RELEASE** — battery SoC at or below the protective floor: returns to Maximum Self-consumption mode and disables Remote EMS
-- **ACTIVE** — battery SoC above the protective floor: enables Remote EMS, sets Command Discharging mode, and calculates an adaptive export rate every minute
-- **Default** (SoC exactly at boundary, or sensor unavailable): releases safely rather than leaving stale state

-Both ACTIVE and RELEASE force-reset the charging limit to the live rated charging power sensor on every cycle — peak export never uses charging, but must not strand that number for whichever automation takes over next (see the [state machine README](../battery-control-state-machine/)'s "baseline reset" principle).

----